His & Hers (song)

 "His & Hers" is a single by American record collective Internet Money, featuring American rappers Don Toliver, Lil Uzi Vert, and Gunna.
-It was released on May 13, 2021, and was produced by Internet Money members Taz Taylor, Nick Mira, Alec Wigdahl, Pharaoh Vice, and Cxdy.
+It was released on May 13, 2021, and was produced by Internet Money members Taz Taylor, Nick Mira, Alec Wigdahl, Zia Mian, Pharaoh Vice, and Cxdy.

 Background

 In an interview, Taz Taylor told Zane Lowe that he started working on the song after the release of another song he produced, "Lemonade" by Internet Money, featuring Gunna, Toliver, and Canadian rapper Nav.
 Taylor was inspired to make another hit song, adding:

 So at that point, I was like, "All right, well they want me to go make the biggest records.
 They want me to go get the biggest artists on the songs.
 That's what they want."
 So I was just searching for the biggest songs that I heard.
 And then "His & Hers", I heard a demo with a different guitar and it was way slow.
 It was like 127 BPM.
 And I was just like, "This is it.
 I got to do it."
 So August 15th was the first day of this song.
 I started working on it and I just finished it.